Ooh-ooh, ooh-ooh, ooh-ooh wee,

 But true as this which soon I will unfold.

 With the King of the fairies that sly jealous spriteAlthough described here with admirable precision and detail, Livingston's Oberon remains, nonetheless, a puzzle-piece who exists for the sake of the Rebus in which he is stuck.
-On Oberon's orders, Shakespeare's faeries memorably interact with the human characters of A Midsummer Night's Dream (Titania with Bottom; Puck with Lysander and Demetrius) but Livingston's Oberon shows no sign of jumping out of his nutshell carriage to greet the poet or gambol with any human being.
+In A Midsummer Night's Dream, faeries memorably interact with human characters (Titania with Bottom; Puck with Lysander and Demetrius) on Oberon's orders, but Livingston's Oberon shows no sign of jumping out of his nutshell carriage to greet the poet or gambol with any human being.

 Who sleeps all the day but who gambols all night